Viitorul: Reformist-modernist beginnings

+Nationalism on the left

 In the political landscape of the 1900s and 1910s, Viitorul channeled support for Romanian nationalism, at a time when many Romanians, as subjects of Austria-Hungary (primarily in Transylvania and the Duchy of Bukovina) and the Russian Empire (Bessarabia Governorate), had been left outside the Romanian state.
 In January 1908, its Transylvanian reporter interviewed Emil Babeș, who wanted Romanians to live as subjects of the Hungarian Crown rather than seek a more complete political emancipation.
 In its coverage of this project, Viitorul concluded that Babeș had "no political significance".
 By mid-1909, however, the newspaper was expressing admiration for Archduke Franz Ferdinand, the Austro-Hungarian heir presumptive, since he had approached his Romanian subjects' demands with "a sense of justice and a kind heart."
 After renewed agitation in favor of Romanian causes, it was banned at the border by the Hungarian authorities in November 1909.
 The issue was covered with derision in the more right-wing journal, Neamul Românesc, which argued that the Hungarian government had little reason to ban a cosmopolitan paper of "anonymous Symbolists", whose editorial team included the Romanian Jewish intellectual Henric Streitman and "his coreligionists".
 Some three months later, Viitorul publicized Simion Mândrescu and Moise Grozea's new political club, which aimed to coagulate the various nationalist groups into a structured movement.

 The paper also defended the "generous ones"—a group of reformists who had defected from the Social Democratic Workers' Party to work within the PNL.
 Its polemical stances and left-wing critique of Marxism were showcased through open letters by Constantin Stere and Garabet Ibrăileanu, both of whom advocated for the PNL.
 In that context, Viitorul acted as a venue for strands of left-wing nationalism.
 One such voice was that of George Diamandy, another defector from Marxism, who in January 1910 aired his claim that virtually all Romanian Jews were unpatriotic.
 Embracing antisemitic tropes, Diamandy claimed that Jews had relished in the peasants' revolt; the Jewish paper, Revista Israelită, responded by reminding Diamandy that Jewish contributors to Romanian culture, such as Lazăr Șăineanu and Heimann Hariton Tiktin, had been chased out of public forums despite their loyalism to the state.
 On 1 March 1911, Viitorul alleged that Bessarabian Jews, forced out of their homes by Russian antisemitism, were effectively colonizing the Romanian-owned portions of Moldavia.
 This claim was dismissed as a canard by both the then-governing Conservative Party and the Union of Native Jews.
 Viitorul still had Streitman as its editor in chief, though he left in December 1912 to issue his own apolitical magazine, Realitatea.